 See Dharma Ending Age.

-Major Buddhist text, and one of the most widely read sutras today.
+Major Buddhist text, and is one of the most widely read sutras today, superior to all other sutras and therefore claims to be the “King of Sutras”.

 Lotus Treasury World:

-The fifth and last of the earthly Buddhas.
+(Sanskrit); His name is derived from maitre (“loving-kindness” ).
+Future Buddha; The fifth and last of the earthly Buddhas.
+He will be a successor to the Gautama Buddha and preach anew the dharma when the teachings of Gautama Buddha have completely decayed.
 Expected to arrive about 30,000 years from now, and believed to reside in the Tushita heaven until then.
+Maitreya is a bodhisattva revered by Buddhists of most schools.

 Characteristics, forms, physiognomy.